-To help educate the public and change the chants from NIMBY to YIMBY, yes in my back yard, CHBA-UDI Calgary Regio Association and BILD are both running campaigns to promote the benefits and dispel myths surrounding intensification we all want," Tuckey wrote.
+To help educate the public and change the chants from NIMBY to YIMBY - yes in my back yard - BILD and the CHBA - UDI Calgary Region Association are both running campaigns to promote the benefits and dispel myths surrounding intensification.
+"New development and neighbourhood renewal can help our communities thrive, which is something we all want," Tuckey wrote.
 "Bringing more homes and housing choices can bring new life to established neighbourhoods.
 With more people come more amenities like shops and restaurants.
 All this leads to higher property values and means local governments collect more property taxes, which they can invest in things like parks and transit."